lidiamandre/lidiamandre.github.io/_pages/cv.md

 * 2019-2020: Research Fellow
   * Portuguese Institute for Sea and Atmosphere
-  * This role involved investigating of the spatial distribution of a fish species where the focus was on assessing if using Preferential Sampling would improve the estimation of such distribution
+  * This role involved investigating the spatial distribution of a fish species where the focus was on assessing if using Preferential Sampling would improve the estimation of such distribution

 * 2012-2017: Monitor at Summer Camp
   * Junta de Freguesia de Carnide, Lisboa, Portugal